If swimming with manatees is on your bucket list, Crystal River is the place to do it, and staying at the Plantation on Crystal River made it so easy.

 Being able to swim with the manatees was very cool.
 I just wish there was a way people could enter the water without having to go on a boat as there were way too many boats in the area where the manatees had gathered.

-Our guide, Captain Ross, told us because Three Sisters Springs was not open, there were a lot of people just waiting around to be able to get into the Springs.
+Our guide, Captain Ross, told us because Three Sisters Springs was not open, there were a lot of people just waiting around to be able to get into the springs.
+This is only one of the best natural springs in Florida you can visit.

 It never opened while we were there.
 I'm told the manatees are much more interactive there, but we weren't able to see it.
 We were able to see a lot of manatees.